Air Products, ACWA, Aramco JV raising debt to fund purchase of assets

-DUBAI, Oct 27 (Reuters) - A joint venture between U.S.-based Air Products, Saudi Arabia’s ACWA Power and Saudi Aramco (IPO-ARMO.SE) is raising debt to help finance the purchase of assets worth $11.5 billion by the end of the year, an ACWA Power spokeswoman told Reuters.
+DUBAI (Reuters) - A joint venture between U.S.-based Air Products (APD.N), Saudi Arabia’s ACWA Power and Saudi Aramco (IPO-ARMO.SE) is raising debt to help finance the purchase of assets worth $11.5 billion by the end of the year, an ACWA Power spokeswoman told Reuters.

 The joint venture is in advanced stages of talks with lenders, the spokeswoman said.